7 Winning Social Media Marketing Strategies for the Holiday Season

 But there’s no reason you couldn’t do this earlier.

 According to the National Retail Federation, shoppers increasingly want to beat the crowds, to the point where, in 2021, 49% started browsing for holiday gift ideas before November.
-So, you might be able to get away with posting as soon as mid-October.
+So, you can get away with posting as soon as mid-October.

 The trick is to be subtle.